-Dr. Andrew Hales - Experimental Psychology (ahales@olemiss.edu) Research in Dr. Hales's lab focuses on social ostracism.
+Dr. Andrew Hales - Experimental Psychology (ahales@olemiss.edu)

+Research in Dr. Hales's lab focuses on social ostracism.
 We conduct experiments to understand how people respond to ostracism, and the factors that cause them to ostracize others.
 We also do experiments looking at social influence and the appeal of extreme groups and ideologies.
 Research assistants will gain hands-on experience in the fundamentals of experimental social psychology as they engage in 6 to 9 hours of lab activities per week.
-Typical activities include: developing stimulus materials for studies, conducting literature reviews, coding open-ended responses, testing surveys, and attending weekly or biweekly lab meetings (remotely, this Fall).
+Typical activities include: running experimental sessions, developing stimulus materials for studies, conducting literature reviews, coding open-ended responses, and testing surveys.